 Federal Aviation Administration (FAA), DOT.

-This notice proposes special conditions for the Boeing Model 747-8/-8F airplane.
+These special conditions are issued for the Boeing Model 747-8/-8F airplane.
 This airplane will have novel or unusual design features when compared to the state of technology envisioned in the airworthiness standards for transport category airplanes.
 These design features include an electronic flight control system that provides roll control of the airplane through pilot inputs to the flight computers.
-These proposed special conditions contain the additional safety standards that the Administrator considers necessary to establish a level of safety equivalent to that established by the existing airworthiness standards.
+These special conditions contain the additional safety standards that the Administrator considers necessary to establish a level of safety equivalent to that established by the existing airworthiness standards.
 Additional special conditions will be issued for other novel or unusual design features of the Boeing 747-8/-8F airplanes.

 FOR FURTHER INFORMATION CONTACT: